KennthShang/CHEER/README.md

 1. Put your training set into train folder and validation set into validation folder in 'Classifier'.
 2. Run `bash code/re_train_script.sh`.
 The script will run the pre-processing code one by one.
 If there is no error shown on your screen, you can move on.
-3. Run `python train.py --gpus gpu_id --n num_of_class --kmers list_of_kmers --t threshold --embed embed_params --classifier classifier_params` in 'Classifier' folder.
+3. Run `python train.py --gpus gpu_id --n num_of_class --kmers list_of_kmers --weight weight_for_each_class --embed embed_params --classifier classifier_params` in 'Classifier' folder.
 Then it will output a 'result.txt' file shows the taxa of each read.

 Detailed information of 'show_result.py'
 There are six input parameters for 'show_result.py':